How Warming Winters Are Affecting Everything

 MOUNTAIN WEST

-The most visible impact of warming winters in the Mountain West are the forests.
-Millions of trees have died from pine, spruce and the pinyon ips bark beetles over the past three decades.
+The most visible impact of warming winters in the Mountain West is on the forests.
+Millions of trees have died from pine, spruce and pinyon ips bark beetles over the past three decades.

 Normally, bark beetles die off in freezing temperatures.
 "When you have periods of temperature that do not reach the lethal level for the insects, that's when you start seeing increased survival of the population," says Jose Negron, a research entomologist with the U.S. Forest Service.

 Warmer temperatures and record-low precipitation can also make trees more susceptible to infestation.
-The most damaged areas are in and around Rocky Mountain National Park, and parts of the San Juan Mountains, West Elk Mountains and the Sawatch Range.
+The most damaged areas are in and around Rocky Mountain National Park and parts of the San Juan Mountains, the West Elk Mountains and the Sawatch Range.

-"40 to 50 percent of the mature spruce in the state has been killed during the epidemic," says Seth Davis, an assistant professor of forestry at Colorado State University.
-Davis's recent study found warmer winter temperatures meant slightly bigger spruce beetles that emerged earlier and flew around longer.
+"Forty to 50 percent of the mature spruce in the state has been killed during the epidemic," says Seth Davis, an assistant professor of forestry at Colorado State University.
+Davis' recent study found that warmer winter temperatures meant slightly bigger spruce beetles that emerged earlier and flew around longer.

 While beetle outbreaks of this size have happened in the past, warmer temperatures might have an impact on their frequency.
 The impacts are complex, says Davis, but not necessarily all negative.
-Fewer trees means more light reaches the forest floor, where flowers now grow.
+Fewer trees mean more light reaches the forest floor, where flowers now grow.
 His research finds this is benefiting bee populations.

 Another noticeable impact of warmer winters is on the region's important ski industry.

-"Thanksgiving was a relatively dependable ski time, and that's not true anymore," says Jim White, director of the Institute for Arctic and Alpine Research and a professor at the University of Colorado.
+"Thanksgiving was a relatively dependable ski time, and that's not true anymore," says Jim White, director of the Institute of Arctic and Alpine Research and a professor at the University of Colorado.
 As fall lasts longer and spring comes earlier, "the natural snow is not as abundant," he says, and resorts lose valuable days to make their own.
-What's more, he says, "the longer term trend is for less and less snow."
+What's more, he says, "the longer-term trend is for less and less snow."

 Ski areas at lower elevations, as in California, feel these changes the most.
 "They're the ones that are going to be seeing, really, a loss of skiing altogether in 50 years or more," White says.

-Colorado is lucky to have some of the highest elevations for skiing in the U.S. Despite an overall warm winter, this year's snowpack is great for skiing.
-But White says even higher elevation resorts are vulnerable to big changes as climate models project increasingly warmer temperatures.
+Colorado is lucky to have some of the highest elevations for skiing in the United States.
+Despite an overall warm winter, this year's snowpack is great for skiing.
+But White says even higher-elevation resorts are vulnerable to big changes as climate models project increasingly warmer temperatures.

 TEXAS